Hendrixer/API-design-v4/lessons/01-start-here/C-what-we-are-building.md

 ## The App

 We'll be building an API for our imaginary ChangeLog app.
 This app allows a product manager or engineer post product updates for their users.
-The user needs to be able to read, create, update, and delete proudct updates.
+The user needs to be able to read, create, update, and delete product updates.